How Long Does Repo Stay on Your Credit? Expected Period

 How Does a Repo Affect Your Credit Score?

-Your credit score is the factor that demonstrates how good and regular you are at paying the borrowed money back to the lender.It ranges from 300 to 850.
+Your credit score is the factor that demonstrates how good and regular you are at paying the interest paid on borrowed money back to the lender.It ranges from 300 to 850.
 A high score is the sign that you pay back loans on time, and a low score demonstrates that you are not regular in paying back loans.

 When a repo shows up on your credit report, it can lower your score by a lot.
 This is because it shows lenders that you had trouble paying back your loan.